appsmithorg/appsmith-docs/website/docs/reference/datasources/querying-mongodb/README.md

 * **Collection Name**: The name of the collection to query for distinct values.

 * **Query**: A query specifies documents from which to retrieve the distinct values.
-The input is expected in JSON/BSON format like the following :
+For example, to retrieve distinct values for the `department` field where the department is `A`, you can specify:

    ```bash
    { dept: "A"} }
    ```

-* **Key/Field**: The field for which to return distinct values
+* **Key/Field**: The field for which to return distinct values.
+For example, to return distinct values for a field named `sku` in a collection named `items`, you can specify:

     ```bash
     item.sku